The new invention will protect users and heat-sensitive components in laptops and phones.

 Little is left: scientists need to find a way to mass-produce such materials and integrate them into electronic components at the production stage.

-Moreover, the team set a goal to learnto control vibration in solids in the same way that we control light or electricity right now.
-They even talk about creating a new science - phononics.
-The word is of Greek origin and is a mixture of the words phone, phonograph and phonetics.
+Moreover, the team set itself a goallearn to control vibration in solid matter in the same way as we control light or electricity now.
+They even talk about creating a new science - phonics.
+The word is of Greek origin and is a portmanteau of the words telephone, phonograph and phonetics.

 With proper development, this technology mayincredibly strong impact on our entire world, and not just on electronics.
 Good thermal insulation comes in handy in engines, and in the extraction of mineral resources, and even in heavy engineering.